 - You spent more than 40% of loan proceeds on non-payroll purposes such as mortgage interest, rent or utilities.
 That reduces the amount of potential forgiveness.

 - You did not spend the funds during the covered period.

 This calculator is only designed to provide an estimate based on current guidance.
 Ultimately your lender will help you determine your forgivable loan amount so discuss any questions you have with them.

 What Happens to Amounts Not Forgiven?

 You may repay amounts not eligible for forgiveness early with no prepayment penalty.
 Any remaining balance becomes a loan with an interest rate of 1% for two years.
+(Loans made after June 5, 2020 carry a 5-year repayment period.)
 Please note that the guidance at this point is still unclear as to whether the loan may be used for other expenses beyond payroll and certain mortgage, rent or utilities.
 It’s a good idea to get legal advice if you want to use the remaining funds for other purposes.